 Well, I bet you all know what time of the year it is.
 Happy Winter Solstice for you all!
 What?
 I’m sure not all of my viewers celebrate Christmas like I do, but everybody deserves season greetings anyway.
 And talking about Christmas, I’ve decided to take a look at one of the weirdest Christmas-themed games I’ve ever played, Christmas Carnage!

 Does anyone here knows what day is today?
 Yes, I know it’s Thursday, November 16th and also Tolerance Day in the US, but it’s also Retro Freak Reviews’ 1 YEAR ANNIVERSARY, BABY!
 Cue the balloons and the confetti!
 Well, this is a written article in a blog, but imagine me writing this surrounded by balloons and confetti, wearing a party hat.
 Perhaps.
 Likely.

 Anyway, to celebrate this magnanimous occasion, I decided to honour my first review, but then I couldn’t find any game similar to Alley Cat, so then I decided to honour my second review, California Games by reviewing its sequel, California Games II.

 One of the longest and most successful franchises in videogame history is without a doubt the Wolfenstein series, whose latest title, Wolfenstein II: The New Colossus has already met a lot of success, despite its recent “controversy” (since when killing Nazis is considered bad?!).
-But today, we’re going to take a look at the first game of the series which, believe it or not, IT ISN’T Wolfenstein 3D, but actually Castle Wolfenstein.
+But today, we’re going to take a look at the 1st game of the series which, believe it or not, IT ISN’T Wolfenstein 3D, but actually Castle Wolfenstein.

 With Thor: Ragnarok in theatres now around the world, I decided to review a game with Norse mythology in it.
 And although there several games featuring Norse mythology and Vikings, we’re going to take a look at one of the very few where you can actually play as Thor himself: God of Thunder.